Early American Copper Coins for Sale

 Fugio Cents, Half Cents, and Large Cents for Sale

-We focus on early American coppers from 1787 to 1857 including Fugio cents, half cents and large cents.
+We focus on early American coppers from 1787 to 1857, including Fugio cents, half cents, and large cents.
 Our items for sale are presented in PDF text lists with attribution, grade (traditional/EAC, third party, or both), and price.
 Selected items are pictured in the gallery.
 Since we have far more inventory than we can post pictures for, please contact us for pictures or scans for items not featured in the galleries.

 Early American Coppers 1787-1857

 I also deal in half and large cents from 1793 through to 1857.
 These are incredibly beautiful and interesting pieces of historic America.
-One can collect these on as small or large of a budget as one can have!
+One can collect these on as small or as large of a budget as one can have!

-I use “Early American Coppers grading” featured in the EAC Grading Guide for raw coins and can evaluate third party slabs using EAC grading as well.
-I also deal in third party graded slabbed coins from PCGS primarily and some from NCG, especially new NGC holders which are stricter than their 2016 and before cousins.
+I use “Early American Coppers grading” featured in the EAC Grading Guide for raw coins and can evaluate third-party slabs using EAC grading as well.
+I also deal in third-party graded slabbed coins from PCGS primarily and some from NCG, especially new NGC holders, which are stricter than their 2016 and before cousins.

 Confederate “Coins” 1860s, to 1880s, 1961, 2011

-Few events in American history were as significant as the Civil War from 1861 to 1865 which has defined the United States since including its strengths as well as many of its ongoing challenges.
-While The Confederacy gave up the project of minting coins quickly, the United States continued, albeit, with reduced numbers given inflation driving good coinage out of circulation as well as the loss of the New Orleans, Charlotte and Dahlonega mints.
+Few events in American history were as significant as the Civil War from 1861 to 1865, which has defined the United States since, including its strengths as well as many of its ongoing challenges.
+While The Confederacy gave up the project of minting coins quickly, the United States continued, albeit, with reduced numbers, given inflation driving good coinage out of circulation as well as the loss of the New Orleans, Charlotte, and Dahlonega mints.

 No List at this time (Aug 2023)